 15. Dutch Fort – Explore

 Basking on the southern coast of Sri Lanka in the bay of Galle, the Galle Fort was built by the Portuguese in 1588 and then extensively fortified in the mid-1600s.
 The fort was declared a World Heritage Site in 1988 by UNESCO in order to preserve its cultural heritage.
-Now surrounded by commercial entities like jewelry shops, cafes, bookstores, fashion outlets, and the luxurious Amangalla Hotel, visiting this fort should be on every history lover’s Sri Lanka things to do list.
+Now surrounded by commercial entities like jewelry shops, cafes, bookstores, fashion outlets, and the luxurious Amangalla Hotel, visiting this fort should be on every history lover’s non touristy things to do in Sri Lanka list.

 When here, people can take a walk along the narrow streets to see statues of Portuguese soldiers during war and learn of the interaction of European architecture and South Asian traditions from the 16th to the 19th centuries.

 Sri Lanka is blessed with an expansive coastline that offers the most beautiful beaches to beach bums and water babies.
 From Bentota, Weligama, Galle, Induruwa, Hikkaduwa, Koggala, Negombo, to Trincomalee, Sri Lanka is laden with surreal beaches where each offers something unique to travelers in terms of the views and experiences.
-Basking on the stunning beaches of Sri Lanka is among the most romantic things to do in Sri Lanka.
+Basking on the stunning beaches of Sri Lanka is among the most romantic things to do in Sri Lanka on honeymoon.